CREATE TABLE metrics ( host STRING NOT NULL, metric STRING NOT NULL, time INT64 NOT NULL, value DOUBLE NOT NULL, PRIMARY KEY (host, metric, time) );

-UTF-8 encoded string
+UTF-8 encoded string (up to 64KB uncompressed)

 Kudu takes advantage of strongly-typed columns and a columnar on-disk storage format to provide efficient encoding and serialization.
 To make the most of these features, columns should be specified as the appropriate type, rather than simulating a 'schemaless' table using string or binary columns for data which may otherwise be structured.
 In addition to encoding, Kudu allows compression to be specified on a per-column basis.

 No Version or Timestamp ColumnKudu does not provide a version or timestamp column to track changes to a row.
 If version or timestamp information is needed, the schema should include an explicit version or timestamp column.